bbspike/Fabwelt-Token/README.md

 For future stages there where some ideas that need more development and time.
 But good ideas should be considered for the future.
 So for this coin future stages could be:

- - Securing imports and export payments.
-Smartcontract ensure buyer and seller are comfortable and having transparency.
-If one is not legit, the transcaction will be reversed.
  - Game industry: An app is created for users to hold the coins, which would be in a form of wallet.
 Using those coins, players can decide and have a say in the structure of the games, rules, governance etc etc.
 A fantasy app which would run on blockchain.